soc-air/socair.github.io/pytorch/_posts/2020-02-23-DCGAN-using-PyTorch-CPP-Part-2.md

 ## What has changed?

-In the previous blog, we discussed DCGAN, and implementation, but today - we are going to train our DCGAN on CelebA dataset and review the results.
-But let's see, what parts of our code have changed in the recent Libtorch version.
+There have been major changes in the PyTorch C++ Frontend API (Libtorch) and we'll be discussing some of them which were related to our implementation on DCGAN.
+Let's see, what parts of our code have changed in the recent Libtorch version.
 Well, the frontend API of PyTorch in C++ resembles closely to Python now:

 For what concerns our code on DCGAN, quoting the author (Will Feng) of PR <a href="https://github.com/pytorch/pytorch/pull/28917">#28917</a>: